digiltd/oh-rtd-test/Piface-Binding.md

 In order to communicate with the Raspberry Pi carrying the PiFace daughter board please install the scripts that can be found [here](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.piface/scripts).
 If you upgrade from an older openhab version make sure that you update the scripts to avoid watchdog errors in your logfile.

+In newer RasPi kernel versions the hardware resource allocation is handled by the [device tree](http://www.raspberrypi.org/documentation/configuration/device-tree.md).
+This may stop the SPI kernel module from loading after an update of the RasPi firmware (rpi-update command) even if the the ohpiface scripts are correctly installed and where already working.
+If you experiencing issues please
+* Check if the SPI kernel module is loaded
+* Check if the SPI kernel module can be loaded
+* Modify /boot/config.txt to enable SPI in the device tree
+* Reboot your Raspberry

+### Check if the SPI kernel module is loaded
+The command

+    lsmod | grep spi_bcm2708

+checks if the kernel module is loaded.
+If the module is loaded you will get output like

+   spi_bcm2708             6018  0

+if not - no output is generated.

+### Check if the SPI kernel module can be loaded
+If the module is not loaded you may try

+    modprobe spi_bcm2708

+to load the kernel module.
+If you get an error message

+### Enable SPI in the device tree
+Add the line

+    device_tree_param=spi=on

+to the file /boot/config.txt to enable SPI in the device tree and reboot.
+The kernel module should now load into the kernel and the ohpiface scripts should work again.

 ## Binding Configuration

 The binding supports multiple Piface devices by specifying a unique PifaceId in the binding configuration.
 The PifaceId is used in the item configuration to identify which device it is associated with.